Five years after Trayvon Martin's death, a movement lives on

 Months later, the DOJ found Baltimore police disproportionately stopped, searched and arrested black residents, and used excessive force against juveniles and those with mental disabilities, over at least a six year period.

-agreed to sweeping reforms that included cameras in all police transport vans.
+In January, the Justice Department and Baltimore agreed to sweeping reforms that included cameras in all police transport vans.
 The 227-page consent decree came after the DOJ monitored Baltimore's policing methods for more than a year after Gray's death.